Berks County Probate & Estate Administration Lawyer

 • Notifying creditors

-• Reviewing claims for accuracy
+• Reviewing claims

 • Paying valid debts

-• Resolving disputes over obligations
+• Resolving disputes

-Executors must follow specific procedures and deadlines during this stage of probate.
-Failing to do so can create legal problems for both the estate and the executor personally.
+Failing to handle debts correctly can create legal problems for both the estate and the executor personally.

 Estate Distribution and Final Accounting